 While it has been agreed that the pest cannot be eradicated from Victoria, attention to limiting the spread and managing the impact of giant pine scale in Victoria will now be the focus.

 Agriculture Victoria will continue to work with the softwood industry, arborists, local government and the community to manage the pest.
-Restrictions on the handling and movement of giant pine scale host materials are in place in the affected areas of Victoria.

 The following websites have more information: